-The university uses a variety of tools to reduce the amount of spam and malicious email that reaches your U-M email inbox.
+The university uses a variety of tools to reduce the amount of spam, phishing, and other malicious email that reaches your U-M email inbox.
 No single tool can stop all malicious email, so we take a layered approach to email security.

 Filters at the U-M Mail Gateway

-Email sent to your @umich.edu address goes through the U-M Mail Gateway, where multiple filters and tools block known spam and malicious email.
+Email sent to your @umich.edu address goes through the U-M Mail Gateway, where multiple filters and tools block known spam, phishing, and other malicious emails.
 These include:

 - ClamAV.
 An open source antivirus engine for detecting trojans, viruses, malware, and other malicious threats.